tinhnguyen0110/job-crawl-pipeline/README.md

     ```

 2.  **Create a `terraform.tfvars` file:**
-    This file will contain the specific variables for your deployment.
-Create the file and populate it with your project details.
+    Populate this file with your project-specific details.
     ```tfvars
     # terraform.tfvars
-    project_id       = "alpine-figure-461007-i9"
+    project_id       = "your-gcp-project-id"
     region           = "asia-southeast1"
-    gke_cluster_name = "simple-cluster"
+    gke_cluster_name = "crawl2insight-cluster"
     gke_cluster_zone = "asia-southeast1-a"
     ```

 3.  **Initialize and Apply Terraform:**
     ```bash
-    # Initialize the providers
     terraform init

-    # (Recommended) Review the execution plan
-    terraform plan -var-file="terraform.tfvars"

-    # Apply the plan to create the infrastructure
     terraform apply -var-file="terraform.tfvars"
     ```

-#### 🤫 Step 2: Configure Secrets

-After Terraform runs, the secret "containers" exist in GCP Secret Manager, but they are empty.
-You must populate them with their initial values.

-1.  **Generate an SSH Key for Git-Sync:**
+    After this step, your entire cloud foundation is ready.

+### 🏗️ Step 3: Build & Push Images with Cloud Build

+Instead of building images locally, we use Google Cloud Build for secure and consistent builds directly in your project.

+1.  **Submit the build job:**
+    This command sends the project context to Cloud Build, which executes the steps defined in `cloudbuild.yaml`.
     ```bash
-    # This key will be used by Airflow to clone the DAGs repository
-    mkdir -p .ssh-keys
-    ssh-keygen -t rsa -b 4096 -f ./.ssh-keys/gitsync_id_rsa -N ""
-    # Remember to add the public key (.pub) as a Deploy Key on your GitHub repo.
+    # Run from the root of the project
+    gcloud builds submit --config=cloudbuild.yaml .
     ```
+    *Note: You must have a `cloudbuild.yaml` file that defines the build steps for `frontend`, `backend`, and `airflow` and pushes them to your Artifact Registry.*

+### 🤫 Step 4: Configure Secrets

+Populate the secrets in GCP Secret Manager that were created by Terraform.

+1.  **Generate an SSH Key for Git-Sync** (if you haven't already).
-2.  **Add Secret Versions using `gcloud`:**
+2.  **Add secret versions using `gcloud`:**
     ```bash
-    # Add the Git-Sync SSH private key
-    gcloud secrets versions add gitsync-ssh-key --data-file=".ssh-keys/gitsync_id_rsa"

-    # Add the Airflow Fernet key (generate one if you don't have it)
-    gcloud secrets versions add airflow-fernet-key --data-file="<(python -c 'from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())')"

     # Add the Airflow UI credentials from a local JSON file
     # Example airflow-creds.json: { "username": "admin", "password": "MySecretPassword123" }
     gcloud secrets versions add airflow-ui-credentials --data-file="airflow-creds.json"

-    # Add other secrets like LiteLLM API keys...
+    # Add other necessary secrets...
-    gcloud secrets versions add litellm-openai-api-key --data-file="path/to/openai.key"
+    gcloud secrets versions add gitsync-ssh-key --data-file=".ssh-keys/gitsync_id_rsa"
     ```

-#### 🚀 Step 3: Deploy Applications (Helmfile)
+### 🚀 Step 5: Deploy Applications (Helmfile)

-With the infrastructure and secrets in place, you can now deploy all applications.

-1.  **Apply External Secrets Definitions:**
-    This step tells the External Secrets Operator in your cluster how to map GCP secrets to Kubernetes secrets.
+Deploy the applications onto your GKE cluster using the images you just built.

+1.  **Get Cluster Credentials:**
     ```bash
+    gcloud container clusters get-credentials your-gke-cluster-name --zone your-gke-cluster-zone
+    ```

+2.  **Apply External Secrets Definitions:**
+    This step syncs the GCP secrets into your Kubernetes cluster via External Secrets Operator.
+    ```bash
     kubectl apply -f manifests/external-secrets/
     ```
     Wait a minute for the secrets to be synced.
 You can check with `kubectl get secrets -n <namespace>`.

-2.  **Run Helmfile:**
+3.  **Run Helmfile:**
-    This single command orchestrates the deployment of all applications (`app-services`, `airflow-system`, `litellm-service`) to their respective namespaces with the correct configurations for the specified environment.
+    This single command orchestrates the deployment of all applications to their respective namespaces.
     ```bash
     # Run a diff first to see the planned changes (safe mode)
     helmfile -e development diff